-Pan-fried lambs chops may be our favorite way to enjoy lamb.
-Aside from the fact that they cook incredibly fast (which we love), lamb rib chops have the perfect balance of fattiness to meatiness, they sear up incredibly well, and a couple of chops are all you need per person for a meal thanks to how flavorful they are.
-Served with a simple side dish and this quick lamb dinner can be as casual or elegant as you’d like.
+Pan-fried lamb chops may be our favorite way to enjoy lamb.
+Aside from the fact that they cook incredibly fast in just 15 minutes (which we love), lamb rib chops have the perfect balance of fattiness to meatiness.
+They also sear up incredibly well in a cast-iron pan on the stovetop.
+A couple of chops is all you need per person for a meal thanks to how flavorful they are.

 Table of Contents